james-see/image-protector/README.md

 ### Congratulations on wanting to protect your images online.

-The goal of this project is to make it as easy as possible to project the images on your site.
+The goal of this project is to make it as easy as possible to _somewhat_ protect the images on your site.
+If you really don't want people to steal your images, don't post them on the web.

 There are a few things you need access to: